“Check in with your bodies: physical, mental, emotional, and spiritual,” the online yoga instructor said.

-We walked the coast daily.
-Tourist material compared the Cádiz sea promenade to the Malecon in Havana.
+My emotional body was sated in Cádiz, a town that juts into the Atlantic Ocean.
+Though it is a peninsula, there is still water in four directions.
+Tourist material compared the Cádiz sea promenade to the Malecón in Havana.
 Both are great curving C shapes bordering the coast, providing enchanting views of land and sea.
 In both cities, it is the designated place for kissing and selfie poses.
 The kissers are not just lovers but also friends, parents, and grandparents; a place to express love.
+We walked the coast daily.
+One evening, as we walked the Malecon, flamenco singers and guitarists were performing at a bar on the beach.
+We watched the waves dance to the music.

 We hung laundry on the roof every other day while watching the action on the plaza and the port.
-One day we danced to the band music in the plaza below us, while a group of birds flew circles around the Diario de Cádiz building; a feast for my emotional and physical bodies.
+One day, we danced to the band music in the plaza below us, while a group of birds flew circles around the Diario de Cádiz building; a feast for my emotional and physical bodies.

 My emotional and physical bodies were also satiated at the giant and ancient Mercado Central, with its myriad vegetable, seafood, olive, and sheep cheese stands, We shopped there every day, filling our bags with persimmons and shrimp, artichokes, and pomegranates.
 In Spain, we were not in love with the restaurant cuisine.
 We did, however, find two dishes, served in one restaurant that made us swoon.
 Fresh tuna cooked with slices of goat cheese and a sauce that was probably just butter and molasses.
 Supreme.
 A salad served in a pineapple with shrimp, lettuce, hearts of palm, and smoked salmon.
 Divine.
 The restaurant was on a plaza that is a forest of planted trees.